 What A Levels do I need?

-Each institution will ask for varying grades and specific subjects for their admission process, some universities may ask for A*AA and an A in maths A-Level, while others may require ABB and prefer related degrees, such as Economics, Accounting, Finance or Science.
+Each institution will ask for varying grades and specific subjects for their admission process, some university entry requirements may ask for A*AA and an A in maths A-Level, while others may require ABB and prefer related degrees, such as Economics, Accounting, Finance or Science.

 You can also see our Economics personal statement examples; these will help you to gain an insight into what you need for your personal statement.